-After a busy week, oh heck, several months, I’ve come to realize that my plate is too full and there for I’m going to have to learn to slow down and not try to do it all for once.
+After a busy week, oh heck, several months, I’ve come to realize that my plate is too full and there for I’m going to have to learn to slow down and try not to do it all for once.
 As a result, I decided I wasn’t going to make a cornucopia of food for our family this Thanks Giving.
 Instead, it had to have these qualities; quick, easy, low cost and still be healthy or I’d just have to throw in the towel and say “smoothies it is!” and that would be ok too!!

 Anyway, to the point.
 Out of all this, a new and delicious creation was born- A vegetable medley that instantly made it to my list of favorite side dishes.
 My youngest, who also happens to be my pickiest eater, loved this dish as well.